ryogrid/SamehadaDB/README.md

 - [x] Tuple Level Locking With Strong Strict 2-Phase Locking (SS2PL) Protcol
 - [x] Concurrent Execution of Transactions
 - [ ] <del>Execution Planning from hard coded SQL like method call I/F (like some kind of embeded DB)</del>
-- [ ] Execution Planning from Query Description text (SQL, SQL like description)
+- [x] Execution Planning from Query Description text (SQL)
-- [ ] Frontend Impl as Embeded DB Library (like SQLite)
+- [x] Frontend Impl as Embeded DB Library (like SQLite)
+  - Currently, functions of the library are not thread safe and cuncurrent transaction is not supported
 - [ ] Eliminate Duplication (Distinct)
 - [ ] Query Optimization
 - [ ] AS clause